mvolkmann/blog/src/prolog.md

 In SWI-Prolog, to compile a Prolog source file to an executable, enter `swipl -o {exe-name} -c {source-name}.pl`.
 For example, `swipl -o sukuko -c suduko.pl`.
-Running this executable with `./suduko` starts a REPL session and loads the compiled facts and rules.
+Running this executable with `./suduko` starts a top level session and loads the compiled facts and rules.

 ### GNU Prolog